mkfares/Python/Module-01/02-Installation on macOS.md

 ## Python Installation on macOS 10.14+

 The macOS system comes with Python version 2.7 nstalled.
-In this tutorial, we will install Python version 3.7
+In this tutorial, you will install Python version 3.8

 To check the installed Python version on your macOS system: